-Findings

-The programme has developed an information system to manage the Quality Assurance process.
-The key performances including the collection of all results and data from the student satisfaction and course evaluation surveys have been established.
-The evaluation of the courses is performed at the end of each semester for all courses and faculty.
-Student progression, success, and drop-out rates are carefully monitored.
+The Department maintains a centralized information system to manage the Quality Assurance process, including the collection of all results and data from the student satisfaction and course evaluation surveys.
+Course evaluation surveys are conducted regularly and anonymously at the end of each semester for all courses and teaching staff, with the use of online evaluation forms, with student participation rates in satisfactory levels, although total numbers are low.
+There is a process for analysing and acting upon the evaluation results; however, the post processing and thorough examination and understanding of the results is rather limited, probably due to insufficient data accumulation.

-Information and data on the performance of the faculty members of the programme, the administrative support is also under regular monitoring.
-The Internal Evaluation Unit (OMEA) and MODIP are mainly responsible for the operation of the QA associated systems.

-Key performance indicators (KPIs), such as career paths, student retention/progression, completion rates, etc. are satisfied.
+The Internal Evaluation Unit (OMEA) is mainly responsible for the operation of the QA associated systems.
+Information and data on faculty performance analysis, administrative support, funding, etc. is also under regular monitoring.
+Steps have been made in the right direction by the Department.
+To this end, it is expected that the Department will be able to identify and document sufficient key performance indicators (KPIs), such as career paths, student retention/progression, completion rates, etc. in the forthcoming years.

-Sufficient information for the needs of the National Information System for Quality Assurance in Higher Education (NISQA) based on the data is available.
+A sufficient range of information is provided for the needs of the National Information System for Quality Assurance in Higher Education (NISQA) based on the data available.
+The report should include all academic years the programme has been offered.
 The Department maintains sufficient processes for the analysis and evaluation of data related to the availability and accessibility of resources (equipment, social services, IT facilities, etc.), as these are defined at Institutional level.